 The one downside is that the Marriott Bonvoy Boundless™ Credit Card offers no other categories to earn bonus points other than at Marriott properties.
 Still, if the main reason you're interested in this card is for hotel points, then this shouldn't be a major issue.

 An Excellent Sign-Up Bonus

-Currently, the Marriott Bonvoy Boundless™ Credit Card is offering a highly lucrative sign-up bonus of 75,000 points.
-To earn it, cardholders will have to spend $3,000 within the first three months of account opening.
-While that's a high spending threshold, this is among one of the most competitive bonuses we've seen recently.
-The 75,000 points may be able to get you a few free hotel nights at a Marriott property.
+Currently, the Marriott Bonvoy Boundless™ Credit Card is offering a highly lucrative sign-up bonus: Earn 75,000 Bonus Points after you spend $3,000 on purchases in the first 3 months from account opening.
+While that's a high spending threshold, the points may be able to get you a few free hotel nights at a Marriott property.

 Free Night Award Benefit and Other Perks

 Perhaps the best feature on the Marriott Bonvoy Boundless™ Credit Card is the free award night every account anniversary.
 The perk is good for a one-night hotel stay as long as the redemption value falls at 35,000 points or less.
 In our experience, finding a property that fits this redemption value shouldn't be an issue.
 The value of this benefit alone can potentially offset the card's annual fee.

 You'll also get automatic Silver Elite status, and every year you spend at least $35,000 on the card, your status will be upgraded to Gold.